TheOdinProject/curriculum/react/react_testing/introduction_to_react_testing.md

 It's an HTML representation of the `App` component.
 And it will be compared against the `App` in future snapshot assertions.
 If the `App` changes even slightly, the test fails.

-<span id="advantage-snapshot-tests">Snapshot tests are fast and easy to write.
+Snapshot tests are fast and easy to write.
 One assertion saves us from writing multiple lines of code.
-For example, with a `toMatchSnapshot`, we're spared of asserting the existence of the button and the heading.</span> They also don't let unexpected changes creep into our code.
+For example, with a `toMatchSnapshot`, we're spared of asserting the existence of the button and the heading.
+They also don't let unexpected changes creep into our code.
 Read all about what can be achieved with snapshots in the [Vitest snapshot docs](https://vitest.dev/guide/snapshot.html).

 Snapshots might seem the best thing that has happened to us while testing thus far.
 But we are forced to wonder, *what* exactly are we testing?
 What's being validated?
 If a snapshot passes, what does it convey about the correctness of the component?

-<span id="disadvantage-snapshot-tests">Snapshot tests may cause false positives.
+Snapshot tests may cause false positives.
 Since we cannot ascertain the validity of the component from a snapshot test, a bug might go undetected.
-Over-reliance on snapshots can make developers more confident about their code than they should be.</span>
+Over-reliance on snapshots can make developers more confident about their code than they should be.

 The other issue with snapshots is false negatives.
 Even the most insignificant of changes compel the test to fail.
 Fixing punctuation?
 Snapshot will fail.
 Replacing an HTML tag to a more semantic one?
 Snapshot will fail.
 This might cause us to lose our confidence in the test suite altogether.
 Snapshots aren't inherently bad; they do serve a purpose.
 But it's beneficial to understand when to snapshot, and when not to snapshot.